gjf2a/musicserver1/README.md

 The `--release` is very important - sound quality often suffers if compiler optimizations aren't enabled.

+## Acknowledgements
+* Thank you to the authors of [fundsp](https://crates.io/crates/fundsp), [midir](https://crates.io/crates/midir),
+[midi-msg](https://crates.io/crates/midi-msg), and [cpal](https://crates.io/crates/cpal), who made it possible and practical for me to create this crate.
+* Thank you to [Mark Goadrich](https://github.com/mgoadric) and [Andy Morgan](https://www.hendrix.edu/academicaffairs/profile.aspx?id=70775) for numerous suggestions for improvements and helpful features.

 ## License

 Licensed under either of